Summer Strawberry Salad with Feta

 This post may contain affiliate links.
 Please read my disclosure policy.

-This simple strawberry salad is a favorite with my readers, year after year.
+Note from Karen: This simple strawberry salad is a favorite with my readers, year after year.
 I’ve updated this page with new photography and re-tested the recipe.
-I tweaked the seasonings in the dressing every so slightly to balance the sweetness and acidity, and adjusted the measurements of the vegetables. ~Karen
+I tweaked the seasonings in the dressing every so slightly to balance the sweetness and acidity, and adjusted the measurements of the vegetables.

 A classic strawberry spinach salad is a crowd pleaser for sure, the hands-down winner of the Ms. Potluck Popularity contest — it checks off so many boxes.
 I think it’s because when it’s made with a thoughtful distribution of ingredients, a strawberry salad is refreshingly sweet, savory, and crisp, all at once.